-China has made substantial investments in the development of quantum technologies.
+More generally, China has made substantial investments in the development of quantum technologies.
 While precise figures are unclear, existing studies suggest that China holds a commanding lead in government expenditure in this field.
-According to McKinsey's June 2022 estimates, the Chinese government has publicly announced a sum of £12.6 billion in funding, nearly double that of the European Union (\pounds 7 billion) and more than triple that of the United States (\pounds 3 million) billion USD).
-Nevertheless, it's worth noting that these figures aren't universally accepted; studies conducted by Quantum Insider have placed the range of Chinese government investments in the quantum sector somewhere between \pounds .3.3 billion and \pounds 14 billion.
+According to McKinsey's June 2022 estimates, the Chinese government has publicly announced a sum of £12.6 billion in funding, nearly double that of the European Union (£7 billion) and more than triple that of the United States (£3 million) billion USD).10

 Chinese researchers are also working on post-quantum cryptography.
-A national process run by the Chinese Association for Cryptologic Research led to the selection of Post Quantum Cryptography (PQC) algorithms for China in 2020.10 In terms of timing, this puts China ahead of the western, NIST's Post-Quantum Cryptography Standardization Project which is expected to select PQCs in early 2024.
+A national process run by the Chinese Association for Cryptologic Research led to the selection of Post Quantum Cryptography (PQC) algorithms for China in 2020.11 In terms of timing, this puts China ahead of the western, NIST's Post-Quantum Cryptography Standardization Project which is expected to select PQCs in early 2024.